Like Wms Sonoma Peppermint Bark Clone

 Sprinkle with candy.
 If necessary, gently press into chocolate.

-Let set at room temperature until completely firm.
-Peel bark off foil and break into pieces.
+Let set at room temperature until firm or place in frig.
+Peel bark off foil and break into pieces or cut with knife.

 Tip from Rita’s kitchen: